Libertador Building: Architectural style and construction

 The Libertador Building represents the transition between Beaux-Arts, prevalent in Argentina from 1880 until 1930, and the International Style, a movement beginning to extend outside of Europe and the United States.
 Designed in the French Renaissance style with its imported slate Mansard roof, which covers the top three floors.
 Its facades, in the form of a dimensional stone, are covered in a faux stone veneer, made of white cement, marble, and limestone sand.
-The exterior architecture of the building is of the classic style, uniting the simplicity of its lines and grandiosity in its overall composition, while the style of its interiors correspond more to Starved Classicism.
+The exterior architecture of the building is of the classic style, uniting the simplicity of its lines and grandiosity in its overall composition, while the style of its interiors correspond more to Stripped Classicism.
 An example of the latter is the Hall of San Martín with its tall ceilings, symmetric design, and Classical composition, which features floors and walls covered in marble.

 The building was equipped with Siemens elevators and communications networks, whose installation was overseen by German engineers.
 Following the installation of security systems, libraries, archives and a tunnel connecting the building to the Casa Rosada, as well as the lengthy and politically sensitive process of assigning wings and pavilions to the myriad Argentine military bureaus, the new War Ministry was inaugurated in April 1943.